dk14/cache-performance/README.md

 sbt run
 ```

 Then choose the cache you need.
-For cassandra you need host named "dseseed" with cassandra.
-For Hazelcast you can create seed-node "hazelseed" to discover a cluste.
+For cassandra you need host named "dseseed" with sever-part.
+For Hazelcast you can create seed-node "hazelseed" to discover a cluster.
-Measurements would be reported every 15 seconds right to your console.
+Measurements will be reported every 15 seconds right to your console.

 #Hazelcast-Cassandra comparision